Norman Bethune: China

-In January 1938 Bethune travelled to Yan'an in the Shanbei region of Shaanxi province in China.
-There he joined the Chinese Communists led by Mao Zedong.
+In January 1938, during the Second Sino-Japanese War, Bethune travelled to Yan'an in the Shanbei region of Shaanxi province in China.
+There, he supported the Chinese Communist Party led by Mao Zedong.
 The Lebanese-American doctor George Hatem, who had come to Yan'an earlier, was instrumental in helping Bethune get started at his task of organizing medical services for the front and the region.

 In China, Bethune performed emergency battlefield surgical operations on war casualties and established training for doctors, nurses, and orderlies.
 He did not distinguish between sides in treating casualties.

 Bethune had thoughts on the manner in which medicine was practised, and stated:

-In the summer of 1939 Bethune was appointed medical advisor to the Jin-Cha-Ji (Shanxi-Chahar-Hebei) Border Region Military District, under the direction of General Nie Rongzhen.
+In the summer of 1939, Bethune was appointed medical advisor to the Jin-Cha-Ji (Shanxi-Chahar-Hebei) Border Region Military District, under the direction of General Nie Rongzhen.

-Stationed with the Communist Party of China's Eighth Route Army in the midst of the Japanese invasion of China during the WWII, Bethune cut his left middle finger on October 29, 1939, while retrieving bony fragments from a soldier with a wounded leg.
+Stationed with the Chinese Communist Party's Eighth Route Army, Bethune cut his left middle finger on October 29, 1939, while retrieving bony fragments from a soldier with a wounded leg.
 Three days later on November 1, while operating on another soldier with neck erysipelas, his finger wound reopened and was infected.
 Probably due to malnourishment, which gave him a weakened state, he contracted septicaemia and died on November 12, 1939.

-His last will in China was recorded the day before his death, reading:
+There is considerable controversy surrounding the last will which Bethune purportedly wrote on the eve of his death.
+Here follows one version:

 Dear Commander Nie,Today I feel really unwell.
 Probably I have to say farewell to you forever!
 Please send a letter to Tim Buck the General Secretary of the Canadian Communist Party.
 The address is No.10, Wellington Street, Toronto, Canada.
 Please also make a copy for Committee on International Aid to China and Democratic Alliance of Canada, tell them, I am very happy here ...
 Please give my Kodak Retina II camera to comrade Sha Fei.— Norman Bethune, 04:20pm, November 11th, 1939.